tiamaureen/nextjs-ts-tw-wp-starter-app-dir/README.md

 - [Headless Wordpress CMS](https://developer.wordpress.org/rest-api/)
 - ... (will add more technologies to this list later)

-❗ **Warning**: The app directory is in beta and some conventions could change before stability is reached.
-We do not recommend using the app directory in production.
+❗ "**Warning**: The app directory is in beta and some conventions could change before stability is reached.
+We do not recommend using the app directory in production." ~ [from Next.js](https://beta.nextjs.org/docs/upgrade-guide#migrating-from-pages-to-app)

 ---

+*more info*

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).